aleshaleksey/fansys23/06-abilities.md

 - A familiar can give advise (although it is often bad advise!).
 - A familiar gives a "supernatural" bonus equal to the "Bind Familiar" level (must be chosen when the familiar is first bound) when the familiar is within 10ft of the binder, to one of the following:
-  - "spellworking" rolls when working with global spells and to your threshold for global spells
+  - "spellworking" rolls when working with global spells and to your threshold for global spells.
   - "concentration" saves to maintain spells.
   - "Knowledge:Arcana" rolls.
 - A familiar can deliver spells and messages.